WiFi Calling: Everything You Need to Know

 Cell phone boosters take your weak outside cell signal, strengthen it, and rebroadcast it indoors.
 See here for a breakdown of how signal boosters work.

-What's more, with a reliable cell signal, you can offload congestion from a busy WIFi network.
+What's more, with a reliable cell signal, you can offload congestion from a busy WiFi network.
 Your device, as well as others, will not have to compete for bandwidth.
-When paired with a cellular router or hotspot, WiFi performance increases.

 Here are our top cell signal boosters: